 By working together and collaboratively, our global health systems are improved in a sustainable way ensuring an efficient prevention of the global health risks.

-Consult the Tripartite Zoonotic Guide (TZG): “Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” by clicking here .
-Use the communication tools available here to disseminate the TZG.
+Consult the Tripartite Zoonotic Guide (TZG): “Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries”.
+You can also use the communication tools to disseminate the TZG.

 Building capacities: Operational Tools of the Tripartite Zoonoses Guide